top of page

 I had first found some experience of God in nature.
 Like my mother, the patterns that “lived” in the natural world of which I was a part were too beautiful and emergent to be happening randomly.

-That path for me came to represented by walking the Native American “medicine wheel” below, – AND the power of Shamanism Animal Totems – and tracker training.
+This path for me came to be represented by walking the Native American “medicine wheel” below, – AND the power of Shamanism Animal Totems – and tracker training.

 med wheeel 1.png